mcamiano/namespacing/README.md

 # Namespacing [![Build Status](https://travis-ci.org/jah2488/namespacing.png?branch=master)](https://travis-ci.org/jah2488/namespacing) [![Code Climate](https://codeclimate.com/github/jah2488/namespacing.png)](https://codeclimate.com/github/jah2488/namespacing) [![Dependency Status](https://gemnasium.com/jah2488/namespacing.png)](https://gemnasium.com/jah2488/namespacing)
 [![Gem Version](https://badge.fury.io/rb/namespacing.png)](http://badge.fury.io/rb/namespacing)

+# This is a fork of jah2488/namespacing

+This fork is here for experimenting.
+See jah2488's for the authoritative gem.

+Changes:
+  - added options hash to ns
+  - added `:constants` key to set constants in namespace
+  - moved `delim` argument as `:delimiter` key in options hash

+# Namespacing

 Namespacing adds namespaces to Ruby by taking inspiration from how Clojure handles its namespaces.
 It is primarly a simplification of the existing module syntax.
 Great for deeply nested modules or for attempting a more functional approach to writing Ruby code.
 I wrote [a blog post](http://jah2488.roon.io/adding-namespaces-to-ruby-for-fun-and-practice) about the inspiration and process of creating this code.